 Unfortunately, Netflix has grown savvy of the VPN workaround and has begun blocking a large number of VPN services.
 Starting in 2014, the streaming giant began implementing anti VPN protection to prevent users from accessing content from outside the licensed regions.

 However, Netflix won’t ban you for using a VPN service.
-In the worst-case scenario that you get “caught” using a VPN to connect to a Netflix catalog from outside your region, you will simply be unable to access that content.
+In the worst-case scenario that you get “caught” using a VPN to connect to a Netflix catalogue from outside your region, you will simply be unable to access that content.

 But, if you’re careful and do your due diligence, getting caught won’t be an issue.